nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 ### [Thirumalai devi ramya](https://github.com/thirulak/thirulak.github.io)

-Open source is important to me because it is where I learn a lot of stuffs.
-I learn everyday regarding something from open source.
+Open source is important to me because it is where I learn a lot of stuff.
+I learn every day regarding something from open source.
 I basically learnt how to develop clean code from open source.
-Now I am learning on how to contribute back to open source .
-What I actually felt is the growth of a technical field can be calculated from its open source .
-The only way to show gratitude is to contribute back , from where it all started .
+Now I am learning on how to contribute back to open source.
+What I actually felt is the growth of a technical field can be calculated from it's open source.
+The only way to show gratitude is to contribute back, from where it all started.